jhudsl/Reproducibility_in_Cancer_Informatics/.github/ISSUE_TEMPLATE/course-template-problem-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Github actions links**
-If applicable please link to the Github actions that has failed

 **Screenshots**
 If applicable, add screenshots to help explain your problem.